FlyingPiMonster/ScreepsTourneyChallenges/README.md

     - **mod** _optional_ A link to a GitHub repository containing the mod that will be used to enforce the game rules.
 This can be used for testing

 In addition, there is an **index.json** file at the top of the directory structure.
 This JSON file is an array of the directory names of all challenges, sorted from most to least recent.

+Remember to put titles at the tops of all Markdown documents, like this: `(!--title Test Challenge!--)`